Suite (hotel)

-A suite in a hotel or other public accommodation (e.g. a cruise ship) denotes, according to most dictionary definitions, connected rooms under one room number.
-Hotels may refer to suites as a class of accommodations with more space than a standard hotel room, but typically speaking there should be more than one room to constitute a suite.
+A suite in a hotel or other public accommodation (e.g. a cruise ship) denotes, according to most if not all dictionary definitions, connected rooms under one room number.
+Hotels may refer to suites as a class of accommodations with more space than a standard hotel room, but strictly speaking there should be more than one room to constitute a suite.

-In luxury or upscale accommodations, such as Ritz Carlton, InterContinental, Marriott, Westin, Four Seasons, Shangri-La or St. Regis, suites may comprise multiple rooms.
+In luxury or upscale accommodations, such as Ritz Carlton, InterContinental, Marriott, Westin, Four Seasons, Shangri-La or St. Regis, suites will comprise multiple rooms.
 Many independent properties have one or more honeymoon suites.
 The most luxurious accommodation in a hotel is often called the presidential suite or royal suite.

 Upper-midscale accommodations, such as Comfort Inn & Suites, Hampton Inn & Suites, and Candlewood Suites, may denote suites as one room with more space and furniture than a standard hotel room, and so technically these would not be considered suites of rooms per se.
-In addition to one or more beds and a bathroom, such "suites" include a living or sitting area, often equipped with a sofa bed.
+In addition to one or more beds and a bathroom, such attribution "suites" include a living or sitting area, often equipped with a sofa bed.
 Dining, office and kitchen facilities are also added in many of these "suites."
 Some chains, such as Staybridge Suites and Home2 Suites by Hilton, offer only suites, which often cater to business travelers.